cmannett85/arg_router/README.md

 You may have noticed that the nodes are constructed with parentheses whilst the policies use braces, this is necessary due to CTAD rules that affect nodes which return a user-defined value type.
 This can be circumvented using a function to return the required instance, for example the actual type of a flag is `flag_t`, `flag(...)` is a factory function.

 ### Implicit String Policies
 Although explicit, which may make it easier to read, the name policies are also verbose.
 To ease this most of the built-in nodes support implicit string-to-policy mapping, which allows bare compile-time strings to be passed to the node factory functions which are then mapped to appropriate built-in policies.
-The rules vary from node to node due, but typically they are:
+The rules vary from node to node, but typically they are:
 1. The first multi-character string becomes a `policy::long_name_t`
 2. The second multi-character string becomes a `policy::description_t`
-3. The first single-charcter string becomes a `policy::short_name_t` The above are unicode aware.
+3. The first single-character string becomes a `policy::short_name_t` The above are unicode aware.
 The strings can be passed in any order relative to the other policies, but it is recommended to put them first to ease reading.

 Re-writing the `cat`-like program using implicit strings shortens it considerably: